trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 * Blue Hat video: https://youtu.be/FuxpMXTgV9s
 * Presentation slides and materials: https://github.com/FuzzySecurity/BlueHatIL-2020

 It is important to note that nothing in this post or series represents a new fundamental technique.
-Everything Technique that we implement has either been observed to be used by real threat actors in the wild before, discussed publically by offensive security researchers, or is a variant of an already public Technique.
+Every Technique that we implement has either been observed to be used by real threat actors in the wild before, discussed publically by offensive security researchers, or is a variant of an already public Technique.
 And there is no exploit here.
 Just abuse of features and solid operational tradecraft.

 ## Delegates